MRD85/VBLTechChallenge_MD/README.md

 With the app.py file, there was an issue with having "-" in the variable names, so I needed to create aliases using Pydantic "  NumberOfTime30_59DaysPastDueNotWorse: int = Field(alias="NumberOfTime30-59DaysPastDueNotWorse")" to allow the initial submission, and then update the DF to replace "-" with "_" to align to the rest of the model.
 (I did initially get passed the issue change the JSON input however circled back on myself as thought the closer I align to the initial request, the better! )

 Then came the dockerfile, testing, trouble shooting.
 While I've not coverd everything here, it gives a flavour for the approach and some of the issues I encountered.
-I also sure there are better approaches out there, but we have a working API.
+I'm also sure there are better approaches out there, but we have a working API.

 ## Running it on Docker